Phase Dependent Hanbury-Brown and Twiss effect

-We implement the scheme in Fig.\ref{sch} in a demonstration-of-principle experiment with both continuous wave (cw) and pulsed thermal fields.
-The experiment with cw thermal light fields perhaps better mimics the situation in astronomy where celestial light is continuous and of thermal nature.
+We implement the scheme in Fig.\ref{sch} (b) in a proof-of-principle experiment with both continuous wave (CW) and pulsed thermal fields.
+The experiment with CW thermal light fields perhaps better mimics the situation in astronomy where celestial light is continuous and of thermal nature.
 The schematics is shown in Fig.\ref{ex2} where thermal light fields are the scattered light of a coherent field from a single-frequency laser by a rotating ground glass disk (RGGD).
-We employ single-mode fibers for best spatial mode match.
-The scattered light is collected and coupled into a fiber by a fiber coupler (FC) and then split into two by a fiber beam splitter (FBS) and sent to two separate locations ($V_1(t), V_2(t)$), emulating the celestial light collected at two locations.
-The thermal light fields at the two locations are respectively mixed with coherent fields ($\alpha_1,\alpha_2$) which are also from the splitting of the laser (FBS).
+We couple the light into a single-mode fiber with a fiber coupler (FC) for best spatial mode match.
+The coupled light is then split into two by a fiber beam splitter (FBS) and sent to two separate locations ($V_1(t), V_2(t)$), emulating the celestial light collected at two locations.
+The thermal light fields at the two locations are respectively mixed with coherent fields ($\alpha_1,\alpha_2$) which are also from the splitting of the laser as reference.
 The intensity of the coherent fields is reduced by attenuation (ATT) to match that of the thermal fields (about 10 $\mu W$ each) and are adjusted in polarization by polarization controllers (PC).
 The phase difference of the coherent states is scanned by a piezoelectric transducer-driven fiber stretcher (PZT-FS).
-Two fast photo-detectors (D1, D2, 30 MHz bandwidth) are used to record the photo-currents $i_1(t), i_2(t)$ of the mixed fields at two locations and the data are collected by a digital oscilloscope for processing.
+Two fast photo-detectors (D1, D2, Thorlab PDB450A, 150 MHz bandwidth) are used to record the photo-currents $i_1(t), i_2(t)$ of the mixed fields at two locations (When detectors' response time is faster than field fluctuation time, the input fields can be viewed as a single-mode field).
+The photo-currents are then collected by a digital oscilloscope for data processing.